Voluntary Marine Conservation Area

 Voluntary Marine Conservation Area (VMCA) is a designation in the United Kingdom for areas of coastline which are of particular wildlife and scientific value that enjoy a level of voluntary protection.

 VMCAs are run by a range of organisations and steering groups and are often supported by community or volunteer groups.
-VMCA's often aim to promote the Seashore Code as a means for the public to treat the coastline with care.
+VMCAs often aim to promote the Seashore Code as a means for the public to treat the coastline with care.

+List of VMCAs

 The first VMCA to be set up was in Lundy, 1973.